PinkDiamond1/dusk-reference/README.md

 * [Development Timeline](https://github.com/dusk-network/dusk-reference/blob/master/README.md#development-timeline)

 ## Introduction
 This repository has been created to host the reference documentation and released code modules.
 Golang is the language of choice for the reference implementation of Dusk Network.
-Due to our strict security requirements, the implementation is developed in private repositories and will be made public on module-by-module bases after passing a security audit.
+Due to our strict security requirements, the implementation is developed in private repositories and will be made public on module-by-module basis after passing a security audit.

 ## Development Timeline
 Release | Estimated Release Date